SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 ##### UCB-Zhou Depth Estimation

+This method is based on the rigid motion assumption.
+This is the first monocular unsupervised depth estimation methods.

+To combat the occulusion or motion, there is one comfidence predicted E into the photometric loss.
+To eliminate E to be zero, the regularization is added into the final loss.
+In pose estimation, there is unavoidable problem of low feature or featureless area, to deal with this problem, the multi-scale and smoothness loss(SSIM) are introduce to the final loss.

+The depth is constrained with 1/(a*sigmoid(x) + b), a is 10, b is 0.1.
+The input image size is 128x416.

-Disadvantage: occulusion is not considered.
+Disadvantage: occulusion is not explicit considered.
 So it will be not good when meeting with dynamic scenes.
 I used the inference model on Tinghui Zhou, I found the inference model can be good in depth estimation of road scenarios.
 But in some cases, like the moving objects, the edge of the objects are not smooth and a little ambiguous.
+In this paper, the intrinsic is needed.
+The newest paper from Google Brain has addressed this problem.

+The implementation details are [here.](https://github.com/tinghuiz/SfMLearner/blob/master/SfMLearner.py)

 ##### GeoNet
 This paper is from SenseTime research.
 The contribution of this paper is that there are combined depth estimation, optical flow and ego-motion(pose) estimation framework in unsupervised methodology.
 From the combinationl task in 3D geometry constrains, the training would be better than single tasks.